kimmobrunfeldt/clean-workspace-dirs/README.md

 #### More details

 Before you start hacking the clean script, remember that `rm -rf` will follow mounted directories also.
 So if you have external drive mounted to your Desktop, it will remove files from it also.
+The drive would have to be mounted to
+Desktop or Downloads by hand.
+Even though the volumes show up in Desktop, they are not mounted in ~/Desktop.
 **The current script does not use `-r` flag and thus it does _not_ remove your files in external devices.**

 You might want to edit [com.kimmobrunfeldt.clean-workspace-dirs.plist](com.kimmobrunfeldt.clean-workspace-dirs.plist) to your needs.
 Now the settings are: